robbevan/react-native-material-design-searchbar/README.md

 - `returnKeyType`: Optional string, use it to customize the return key type
 - `padding`: Optional string, use it to define a different padding size, default is `5`
 - `inputStyle`: Optional string, use it to pass your style to the `TextInput`
+- `blurOnSubmit`: Optional boolean, use it to specify whether the text field should blur when submitted

 The React packager will include the SearchBar component in your app's JS package and make it available for your app to use.